 Theresa Stender (HU Berlin)

-The scientific focus of the professorship in semantics is on the meaning of language in the semantics-pragmatics interface.
-The main research topics are dimensions of meaning and multimodality, iconicity, information structure, quantification and indefinitives.
-Current research projects are concerned with the contribution of gesture to the meaning of speech.
+The scientific focus of the professorship in semantics is on the meaning of language in the semantics-pragmatics interface with a special focus on semantic phenomena of visual communication, dimensions of meaning and multimodality, iconicity, information structure, quantification, and indefiniteness.
+Current research projects are concerned with phenomena of visual communication, especially with the contribution of gesture to the meaning of speech.

 E-Mail: ebert AT lingua.uni-frankfurt.de

-Funded by the DFG within the Priority Program 1727 – XPrag.de: New Pragmatic Theories based on Experimental Evidence
+- DFG-project “The Pragmatic Status of Iconic Meaning in Spoken Communication: Gestures, Ideophones, Prosodic Modulations”, in the Priority Programme 1727 – XPrag.de: New Pragmatic Theories based on Experimental Evidence (2017-2021)

-Initial funding by the IDeA: collaboration of the Department of Linguistics/Semantics, GU Frankfurt with the DIPF, Leibniz-Institut für Bildungsforschung und Bildungsinformation, Frankfurt
+- VokSi: App-based vocabulary learning: combination effects of prior knowledge activating and gesture-based learning strategies, Initial funding by IDeA: collaboration of the Department of Linguistics/Semantics, GU Frankfurt with the DIPF, Leibniz-Institut für Bildungsforschung und Bildungsinformation, Frankfurt (2019-2021)